Seikilos/FAQs/Profiling/Cpp_CSharp.md

 ==========
 VS 2015 can take memory screenshot and profile heap when debugger is attached using the diagnostic tools.

+Update: While snapshots do display allocs and growth, opening such a snapshot results in a black window for large heaps.
+However 2015 now has a **Memory Profiling** option in the performance profiler view, which seems to handle large snapshots.
+[Article on MSDN](https://blogs.msdn.microsoft.com/visualstudioalm/2014/04/02/diagnosing-memory-issues-with-the-new-memory-usage-tool-in-visual-studio/)

 For external solution see below ETW analysis.

 Event Tracing for Windows (ETW) and Windows Performance Analyzer